VisualStudioEX3/DIV2.Format.Exporter/DIV2.Format.Exporter.DocFX/samples/intro.md

 # DIV2.Format.Exporter common samples

 This section contains a samples about the **DIV2.Format.Exporter** API.

-The samples are grouped by the relevant API classes and structs following with a short explanations to help you to learn how to use the common and main features to create our content ready to use in **DIV Games Studio** projects.
+The samples are grouped by the relevant API classes and structs following with a short explanations to help you to learn how to use the common and main features to create your content ready to use in **DIV Games Studio** projects.

 ## [Color struct samples](Color/samples.md)
 Samples to show how to work with colors in **DIV Games Studio** palettes and images.